 Thanksgiving is a significant celebration that is rightly celebrated in almost every American home.
 It is easy to see why families would like to get together at least once a year to break bread, enjoy a shared feast, and to be thankful for the gift of life and family.
+Be sure to learn how to manage time at Thanksgiving too.

 While this occasion can be a grand party with near and dear loved ones.
 It can also be a reason for stress for the individual hosting Thanksgiving.
 This is quite natural because the pressure is high when you need to prepare an impressive meal for a large party.
 Plus, ensure that everyone is well-fed and everyone is having a great time.

-However, stress need not be the overwhelming emotion for the individual hosting Thanksgiving.
+However, Thanksgiving stress need not be the overwhelming emotion for the individual hosting Thanksgiving.
 Preparing a grand meal for a large party can be difficult but some amount of planning can actually do away with a lot of the pressure and the stress.

 Okay great, you’ve decided to host Thanksgiving this year and you probably have some mixed emotions over it.
 You’re excited to have all of your friends and family over.
 But, you know that it’s going to be a lot of work.